saubhik/saubhik/README.md

 ### Hi there 👋

 Computer Science graduate student at Georgia Institute of Technology, Atlanta, GA, USA.
-I love to know more about computing systems 💻 and algorithmics 🧠.
+I love to know more about systems 💻 and algorithmics 🧠.

-You can know reach me [here](https://www.linkedin.com/in/saubhikm/).
+You can reach me [here](https://www.linkedin.com/in/saubhikm/).

 <!--
 **saubhik/saubhik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.